Married at First Sight (British TV series): Ceremony history (2021)

-Couple profiles
+Couple profiles (2021)

-Viewing figures
+Viewing figures (2021)

 Official, 28-day consolidated ratings are taken from BARB and include E4 +1.
 Catch-up service totals are added to the official ratings.

 "Afters" specials

-For this series, a special aftershow was broadcast on Thursdays at 10pm, after the final Married at First Sight episode of the week.
+For this series, a special aftershow was broadcast on Thursdays at 10 pm, after the final Married at First Sight episode of the week.

 Series 7 (2022)

 After the success of the sixth series, an extended thirty-episode version using the same format was commissioned.
 This time, the cast included two same-sex couples - one male and one female.
 In each of Episodes 1, 2, 4 & 5, two couples were matched and married.
 In a franchise first, two additional couples were married and joined the experiment in Episode 12.
-The series began on August 29th, 2022, with the first episode followed by a "One Year Later" special episode with some of Series 6's cast.
+The series began on 29 August 2022, the first episode being followed by a "One Year Later" special episode with some of Series 6's cast.
 For this series, the Dinner Parties and Commitment Ceremonies moved from Brighton to Trinity Quay Wharf in London's Docklands.